micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 ## Multi Language Clients

-One of the key learnings we had from development a Go framework called [go-micro](https://github.com/asim/go-micro) was that we mostly do single language development for each platform such as web, mobile, etc and cloud will go in this same direction with Go but we need to support an ecosystem for consumption of those services and potentially even extending on the fringes where there's no way around using python, java, ruby, rust or javascript.
+One of the key learnings we had from the development of a Go framework called [go-micro](https://github.com/asim/go-micro) was that we mostly use a single language for each platform we develop for such as web, mobile and so on.
+Cloud will be no different.
+We support Go for the Cloud, but think there needs to be an ecosystem for consumption of Go services and potentially extending beyond where there's no way around using python, java, ruby, rust or javascript.
 Because Micro's interface is gRPC we code generate gRPC clients and allow any language to leverage the Micro server.

 In the past multi-language clients have been pain stakingly hand crafted and one thing we learned from building a framework, it's incredibly hard to replicate this across languages also.
 With gRPC we've really found a happy medium of saying, there's